Are you -- or do you know someone who is -- currently homeless or at risk of experiencing homelessness?

 Permanent Supportive Housing

-Permanent Supportive Housing is permanent housing with indefinite leasing or rental assistance paired with supportive services.
-The program assists persons (or families) who have an adult or child with a documented disability, and individuals with a history of chronic homelessness.
+Permanent Supportive Housing is an intervention that combines indefinite leasing or rental assistance paired with voluntary supportive services.
+The program assists individuals who have a documented disability and a history of chronic homelessness, or a family in which an adult or child has a documented disability and the family has a history of chronic homelessness.
 The PSH program differs from other supportive housing programs due to the federally mandated eligibility criteria.

-Rapid re-housing is an intervention, informed by a "Housing First" approach that is a critical part of a community’s effective Coordinated Entry System.
-Rapid re-housing rapidly connects families and individuals experiencing homelessness to permanent housing through a tailored package of assistance that may include the use of time-limited financial assistance and targeted supportive services.
+Rapid Re-Housing quickly connects families and individuals experiencing homelessness to permanent housing through a tailored package of assistance that may include time-limited financial assistance and targeted supportive services.

 Targeted Prevention & Diversion Services

-Transitional Housing Programs provide members of the community with decent, safe and sanitary housing while paying a portion of their household income towards rent.
-The goal of the program is to facilitate movement to independent living and self-sufficiency through individualized supportive services.
-These services are aimed at self-empowerment, improved employment potential, increased opportunities for economic betterment, strengthened skills in the area of financial planning and family budgeting in addition to attempts to increase educational levels and instill effective home management.
+Transitional Housing programs provide members of the community with decent, safe and sanitary housing while paying a portion of their household income towards rent.
+This program fosters independent living and self-sufficiency through individualized services.
+These services help develop self-empowerment, improved employment potential, increased opportunities for economic betterment, strengthened skills in the area of financial planning and family budgeting in addition to attempts to increase educational levels and instill effective home management.